Timeline of HIV/AIDS: 2010s

 The Prevention Access Campaign first promotes the health-education message Undetectable = Untransmittable which in the following years is endorsed by the World Health Organisation.

-September 11 – Transgender actress, musician, and drag performer Alexis Arquette passes away at age 47 due to cardiac arrest caused by myocarditis stemming from HIV.
+September 11 – Transgender actress, musician, and drag performer Alexis Arquette dies at age 47 due to cardiac arrest caused by myocarditis stemming from HIV.

 Researchers have found that an international study found that almost 2,000 patients with HIV failed to respond to the antiviral drug known as Tenofovir disoproxil.
 Tenofovir is the main HIV drug treatment.
 The failure to respond to treatment indicates that the virus' resistance to the medication is becoming increasingly common.

 The United Nations holds its 2016 High-Level Meeting on Ending AIDS.
 The countries involved, the member states of the United Nations, pledge to end the AIDS epidemic by 2030.
 There was significant controversy surrounding the event as over 50 countries blocked the access of LGBTQ+ groups from participating in the meeting.
 At the conclusion of the meetings, which ran from June 8 to 10, 2016, the final resolution barely mentioned several groups that are most affected by HIV/AIDS: men who have sex with men, transgender people, people who inject drugs, and sex workers.